 \subsection{Paper organization}

-The rest of the paper is organized as following.
-Some notations and preliminary result are collected in Section~\ref{sec:preliminary}.
-The proposed sequence convergent FISTA scheme is presented in Section~\ref{sec:fista-mod}.
+The rest of the paper is organized as follows.
+Some notation and preliminary results are collected in Section~\ref{sec:preliminary}.
+The proposed sequence-convergent FISTA scheme is presented in Section~\ref{sec:fista-mod}.
 The lazy-start strategy and the adaptive/greedy acceleration schemes are presented in Section~\ref{sec:lazy} and Section~\ref{sec:adaptive} respectively.
-In Section~\ref{sec:nesterov}, we extend the result to Nesterov's accelerated schemes.
+In Section~\ref{sec:nesterov}, we extend the results to Nesterov's accelerated schemes.
 Numerical experiments are presented in Section~\ref{sec:experiment}.